kirmanak/VSCode-ATSD-Extension/README.md

 * To add new snippets to your VSCode installation follow the official [documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

-* To add new snippets to the plugin use `snippets/snippets.json` file.
+* To add new snippets to the extension use `snippets/snippets.json` file.
 Pre-configured snippets can be used as examples.

 #### Settings

-* To add new settings to the completion list, add them to `possibleOptions` array in `server/src/resources.ts` and recompile the plugin using
+* To add new settings to the completion list, add them to `possibleOptions` array in `server/src/resources.ts` and recompile the extension.

   ```bash
   npm run compile